yandex-cloud/docs/en/cdn/operations/origin-groups/create-group.md

         --origin source=<origin IP address or domain name>,enabled=true,backup=true
       ```

-      Where `origin` is the origin specification:
+      Where `origin`: The origin specification:
       * `source`: The origin IP address or domain name.
       * `enabled`: Flag indicating whether an origin is enabled.
       * `backup`: Flag indicating whether an origin is a backup.
 For more information about priorities, see [{#T}](../../concepts/origins.md#groups).